vestrel00/contacts-android/DEV_NOTES.md

 Removing the Account will delete all of the associated rows in the Groups table.

-**Groups, no available accounts**

-The native Contacts app does not display the groups field when creating or updating raw contacts when there are no available accounts present.
-To enforce this behavior, this library does not allow creation of groups without associated accounts.

 **Groups, duplicate titles**

 The Contacts Provider allows multiple groups with the same title belonging to the same account to